OctavianRotari/bowling-challenge/README.md

 This one was one of the challenges that I liked the most because of the logic behind it and also because it I didn't know the rules of bowling and this challenge helped me to understand them.

-This challenge was solved using a TDD approach to build the logic, but I also decided to implement the front end which is still in progress due to the lack of time.
+This challenge was solved using a TDD approach to build the logic, but I also decided to implement the front end which is still in progress due to the lack of time and of course this challenge need further refactoring to make it shiny.

 ##Usage